brown-ccv/workshop-python-2021/README.md

 *conda activate workshop_env*

 Alternatively, you can also use the jupyter hub to run the materials.
 Click on [http://ccv.jupyter.brown.edu/](http://ccv.jupyter.brown.edu/) and log in with your Brown ID.
 Once the jupyter-lab starts (it could take a couple of minutes), click on the 'Git Clone' button on the left side and copy the URL of this repo in there.
-Once the cloning is completed, you should see the week1-4 folders and the ipython notebooks.
+Once the cloning is completed, you should see the week 1-4 folders and the ipython notebooks.

 ## Links to materials